When we bought our InTech Flyer Chase trailer, we planned our first trip in it for Christmas Eve.

 4. Don’t leave food out

 Logically, I knew this one.
-But experience is the best teacher, and on our first overlanding camping trip, my mind was in many places.
+But experience is the best teacher, and on our first dispersed camping trip, my mind was in many places.
 Tired and cold at the end of my night, I accidentally left s’mores supplies in a camping chair.

 I woke up in the middle of the night to a flurry of noises in our camp spot.
 When I got out of the trailer in the dark to investigate, I groggily noticed an empty graham cracker sleeve on the ground.